MicrosoftDocs/power-automate-docs/articles/desktop-flows/assets-library.md

 ## Connectors (preview) tab

-The connectors (preview) tab shows you all the cloud connectors that are available to be included in your desktop flow, offering out-of-the-box integration with the corresponding operations.
+The Connectors (preview) tab shows you all the cloud connectors that are available to be included in your desktop flow, offering out-of-the-box integration with the corresponding operations.

 :::image type="content" source="media/assets-library/connectors-tab-in-assets-library.png" alt-text="Screenshot of the connectors (preview) tab in the Assets library" border="false":::